 <Scroll to P88L4>

-The Timestamp subfield contains a TOD, TOA, or PSTOA timestamp in units of picoseconds.
+The Timestamp subfield contains a TOD, TOA, or PSTOA timestamp.
+If the Long Timestamp subfield in the Long Timestamp & Sound Dialog Token field is 1 then the timestamp is represented with 48 bits in units of 1ps, else if it is 0 it is represented with 16 bits in units of 128 ps.

 TGaz Editor: Change the text in Subclause 9.4.2.303 (RSTA Passive TB Ranging Measurement Report element) as follows: